 Robert D. Putnam is Peter and Isabel Malkin Professor of Public Policy at Harvard University.

-Other perspectives on the role of religion in American politics today, adn the Tea Party Movement
+Other perspectives on the role of religion in American politics today

 (a) “The Right Wing’s Election-Year Islamophobia“, By John Feffer, TomDispatch, 29 March 2012 — Excerpt from the introduction by Nick Turse: